cloudFPGA/cFDK/DOC/NTS/TOE.md

 # TCP Offload Engine (TOE)
 This document describes the design of the **TCP Offload Engine (TOE)** used by the *cloudFPGA* platform.

-## Preliminary
+## Preliminary and Acknowledgments
-This code was initialy developed by *Xilinx Dublin Labs, Ireland* who kindly acepted to share it with the *cloudFPGA project* via the *GitHub* repository: https://github.com/Xilinx/HLx_Examples/tree/master/Acceleration/tcp_ip.
+This code was initialy developed by **Xilinx Dublin Labs, Ireland** who kindly acepted to share it with the *cloudFPGA project* via the *GitHub* repository: https://github.com/Xilinx/HLx_Examples/tree/master/Acceleration/tcp_ip.
 In 2018, the code was ported and adapted for the needs and specificities of the *cloudFPGA* platform.

+FYI - An enhanced branch of the initial *Xilinx* code is maitained by the **Systems Group @ ETH Zurich** and can be found [here](https://github.com/fpgasystems/fpga-network-stack).

 ## Overview
 A block diagram of the *TOE* is depicted in Figure 1.
 It features a *Rx Engine (RXe)*, a *Tx Engine (TXe)*, and a ...
 [TODO] ....